-Objective 2.1 Provide passive and active recreational opportunities in a manner that considers ecological impacts, user enjoyment and safety and operational needs.
+Objective 2.1 Provide passive, active, and resource-based recreational opportunities in a manner that considers ecological impacts, user enjoyment and safety and operational needs.

 Objective 2.2 Provide for immersive educational opportunities with minimal impact to the local ecosystem, and in a safe and accessible manner.